puddlejumper83/Arch-i3-gap/README.md

-# i3wm config files for Ubuntu
+# i3-gap config on Arch